silenius/amnesia/README.txt

  /(__)\  )    (  )  (  )__) \__ \ _)(_  /(__)\
 (__)(__)(_/\/\_)(_)\_)(____)(___/(____)(__)(__)

- ... just another CMS, based on Pyramid, Chameleon, and SQLAlchemy.
+ ... just another (headless) CMS, based on Pyramid and SQLAlchemy.

 Main objectives are: